bg-l2norm/hyprland-cloth-cursor/README.md

 # Hyprland Cloth Cursor

-A native C++ plugin for Hyprland that gives the visible cursor inertial drag, rotation, bend, stretch, and click compression.
+Native C++ Hyprland plugin that makes the visible cursor have inertial drag, rotation, bend, stretch, and click compression.

 https://github.com/user-attachments/assets/21f9e71b-1e15-45f2-aabc-06c6c4872f2d

 The compiled plugin is `libclothcursor.so`.
-On end4 systems, the installer adds a small Lua startup entry that loads and enables the plugin after login.
+On end4 systems the installer adds a small Lua startup entry which loads and enables the plugin after login.

 > [!IMPORTANT]
 > This release is live-tested against these exact Hyprland builds: